vin-ce/digital-garden-notes/live/D - Tree vs Semilattice.md

-# Tree vs Semilattice

 From [[A - A City is Not a Tree|A City is Not a Tree]], there are two types of [[D - Structure|structures]].
 One is the [[D - Tree|tree]] and the other is a [[D - Semilattice|semilattice]]

 The primary difference between the two is complexity.
 A tree can only produce a very limited amount of subsets from its elements (so from a set of [1, 2, 3, 4, 5, 6] where you can't have a full set (as that's the system itself) or singular sets ([1], [2] etc), or empty sets ([-]), you can at most produce [2, 3, 4, 5, 6] + [3, 4, 5, 6] + [4, 5, 6] + [5, 6])

 A semilattice, because it can overlap, can produce 2^(n-1) - 1 number of subsets.
-> a tree based on 20 elements can contain at most 19 further subsets of the 20, while a semilattice based on the same 20 elements can contain more than 1,000,000 different subsets.
+> A tree based on 20 elements can contain at most 19 further subsets of the 20, while a semilattice based on the same 20 elements can contain more than 1,000,000 different subsets.

 For example:
 - Another example of the fruitlessness of separation are playgrounds